Have you started doing some artwork using colored pencils but wondering if you’re using the best colored pencils for art?

 And contrary to popular opinion, I do think it’s OK to sharpen these pencils in an electric sharpener.
 (Click here for how to sharpen colored pencils.)

-Each pencil is also labeled with a color name and number.
+Each pencil has a color name and number on it.
 No more guessing what color you have!

 And you never have to worry the colors won’t match if you purchase another individual pencil of the same color.
 It is always the exact color match!